Sending partners for KA1 course in London, UK :

-Participants from different countries will share different approaches to promoting lifelong learning, employability skills and empowerment across different countries and systems.
+Teachers/trainers from different countries will share different approaches to promoting lifelong learning, employability skills and empowerment across different countries and systems.
 The course will enable the development of best practice through sharing and exploring the effectiveness of different theoretical frameworks and approaches and practical tools.
-There will be workshops from local and national organisations in the UK with expertise in the field and a trip to visit and learn about local, London-based organisations working with asylum seekers and refugees.
+There will be workshops from local and national organisations with expertise in the field and a trip to visit and learn about UK organisations working with asylum seekers and refugees.

 The learning objectives of the 5-day programme are to consolidate and develop new insights, skills and good practice in working with migrant communities including: